Department Chair: Will Murray

 College: College of Natural Sciences and Mathematics

 Mathematician • Statistician • Operations Research Analyst • Computer Programmer • Wage/Salary Analyst • Teacher • Systems Analyst • Financial Analyst • Corporate Accountant • Actuary • Surveyor • Information Scientist • Econometrist • Securities Analyst • Efficiency Engineer • Meteorologist • Technical Writer • Demographer (Some of these, and other careers, require additional education or experience.
-For more information, see www.careers.csulb.edu.)
+(For more information, see CSULB Career’s Website.)
 Various entry-level trainee positions in business and industry are available for graduates regardless of academic discipline.

 Mathematics is fundamental to all scientific knowledge, including not only the traditional natural sciences but increasingly the social and economic sciences.
 Mathematics is also a vital aid to critical and philosophical thinking.